sinhp/sinhp.github.io/_posts/2021-01-01-phil_math_reading_group.md

       + Robert L. Constable.
 [Proof Assistants and the Dynamic Nature of Formal Theories](http://ceur-ws.org/Vol-878/invited1.pdf)
       + Herman Geuvers.
 [Proof assistants: History, ideas and future](https://www.cs.ru.nl/~herman/ictopen.pdf) Also, look at these [slides](https://www.cs.ru.nl/~herman/ictopen.pdf)
       + Hyperproofs

-   * Current trends and programmes in mathematics
-     + The Langlands program
-     + The synthetic methods (category theory and type theory)
-     + Non-commutative geometry and topos theory (appropo Riemann Hypothesis)
-     + P vs NP
-     + Complexity
-     + Pyknotic stuff

-Familiarity with the following philosophies of mathematics is a plus:
+## We will get ourselves familiar with some the philosophies of mathematics

    * Structuralism and category theory
      + Richard Dedekind.
 Was sind und was sollen die Zahlen?